iOS 26

 Gotechtor select and review products independently.
 When you purchase through our links, we may earn a commission.
 See our ethics statement.

-Whether you’ve been a long-time Android user or it’s your first Android phone, getting a new Android phone is always exciting.
-You’re probably wondering where should I start?
-What are the first things to do when you get a new Android phone?
+Whether you’ve been a long-time Android user or this is your first Android phone, getting a new phone is always exciting.

-Google Account
+Get a Google Account

 The very first thing you need to do after powering your phone is to set up your Google Account.
 It’s, without a doubt, one of the most important things to do when you get a new Android Phone.
 If you don’t have one, go ahead and create one, it’s free.